 In fact, I dug deep into the annals of medicine to find data from decades ago that was telling us that healing comes when we accept our health challenges.

 In other words, allowing struggle, pain, and suffering to just be, led to immune system improvement in these patients.
 Based on the work of renegade scientist Dr. Candace Pert, we have known for quite some time that the mind/body division is a false one.
-That illness manifests out of both spaces and resides in both spaces.
+Illness manifests out of both spaces and resides in both spaces.

 2 Tips to Try Today: